rabbikazmi/snapncook/README.md

   <img src="https://img.shields.io/badge/Gemini-Enabled-yellow?logo=google" />
 </p>

-Snapncook is an AI-powered web application that helps you cook smarter and reduce food waste.
+Snap&cook is an AI-powered web application that helps you cook smarter and reduce food waste.
 Just snap a photo of your fridge or kitchen items and our custom-trained YOLOv11 model detects ingredients, and we suggest recipes based on what’s available.
 Optionally, Gemini API integration helps enhance recipe suggestions or interactions.

 ##  Features